braph-software/BRAPH-2/tutorials/developers/dev_nn_reg/readme.md

 > value = feature_importance_all_permutations;
 > ````
 >
-> ①defines the number of neuron per layer.
+> ① defines the number of neuron per layer.
 For example, `[32 32]` represents two layers, each containing 32 neurons.
 >
-> ②is a query that calculates the permuation feature importance.
+> ② is a query that calculates the permuation feature importance.
 Note that, other neural network architectures, such as convolutional neural network, have other techniques to obtain feature importance.
+>
+> ④ and ⑤ iteratively shuffle the feature values from any given dataset P times and measuring the resulting average decrease in model performance.
 >